markus7800/firefox-performance-regressions/README.md

 # Firefox Performance Regression Prediction

-This repository contains source code to reproduce the results of the thesis *Machine Learning for Interactive Performance Prediction* available [here]().
+This repository contains source code to reproduce the results of the Master's thesis *Machine Learning for Interactive Performance Prediction* available [here]().

 ## Abstract